Performance Evaluation for Classified Employees

 Supervisors are encouraged to recognize exemplary performance by completing an Acknowledgement of Extraordinary Contribution.
 It is important to differentiate between performance that is expected and performance that exceeds supervisory expectations.

 Supervisors must immediately identify poor, substandard and/or unacceptable performance.
 Substandard performance on any core responsibility or special assignment may result in a Notice of Improvement Needed.
-Working in conjunction with an HR Employee Relations Representative, supervisors will develop an improvement plan, with specific timelines, addressing the area(s) that require immediate improvement.
+Working in conjunction with an HR Consultant, supervisors will develop an improvement plan, with specific timelines, addressing the area(s) that require immediate improvement.
 Input will be solicited from the employee in developing the improvement plan.
 A timeline for improvement must be established for at least 30 days and no more than 180 days.
 Based on the timeline, the supervisor must re-assess the employee's performance relative to the performance improvement plan.